lupyuen/pinetime-rust-mynewt/rust/app/src/wayland.md

     //  Create the EGL Context for rendering OpenGL graphics init_egl();

-    //  Create the OpenGL Window and render OpenGL graphics create_window();
+    //  Create the EGL Window and render OpenGL graphics create_window();

     //  Handle all Wayland Events in the Event Loop